 This function starts a tracer server with additional parameters on the local node.
-The first parameter, the Type, indicates if trace messages should be handled by a receiving process (process) or by a tracer port (port).
-For a description about tracer ports see trace_port/2.
+The first parameter, the Type, indicates if trace messages should be handled by a receiving process (process), by a tracer port (port) or by a tracer module (module).
+For a description about tracer ports see trace\port/2 and for a tracer modules see erl\tracer.

-If Type is a process, a message handler function can be specified (HandlerSpec).
+If Type is process, a message handler function can be specified (HandlerSpec).
 The handler function, which should be a fun taking two arguments, will be called for each trace message, with the first argument containing the message as it is and the second argument containing the return value from the last invocation of the fun.
 The initial value of the second parameter is specified in the InitialData part of the HandlerSpec.
 The HandlerFun may choose any appropriate action to take when invoked, and can save a state for the next invocation by returning it.

-If Type is a port, then the second parameter should be a fun which takes no arguments and returns a newly opened trace port when called.
-Such a fun is preferably generated by calling trace_port/2.
+If Type is port, then the second parameter should be a fun which takes no arguments and returns a newly opened trace port when called.
+Such a fun is preferably generated by calling trace\port/2.